jeroen66124/jeroen66124.github.io/stremio.md

 ---

 This is a quickstart guide to stream everything you want on Stremio in combination with the Torrentio addon.
+Make sure to only follow this guide if streaming copyrighted content is not actively fined in your country.

 1. **Register a Stremio account**<br>
 [Register Account](https://www.stremio.com/register){:target="_blank" .btn .btn-blue }